fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 $ pip3 install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 ```

-3. Install the required Python modules and TensorFlow lite model and labels.
+3. Install the required Python modules and TensorFlow lite models and labels.
    Place the `requirements.txt` file in the same directory as the `download.sh`, and run the following command.

 ```